kvarak/dnd/docs/_Rules/skills.md

   </details>
   <details>
     <summary>Slip Trap</summary>
     Your fast reflexes and acrobatic training allows you to forgo damage from traps by nimbly twisting your body to escape harm.
-When a trap allows for a Dexterity save, you can use this skill with Expertise instead.
+When a trap allows for a Dexterity save, you can use this skill with <b>Expertise</b> instead.
   </details>
   <details>
     <summary>Stability</summary>
     You have exceptional balance.
-This skill grants Expertise on all checks to keep your balance, such as balancing on a ledge, to stay upright on a ship or even to keep you footing within a grease spell.
+This skill grants <b>Expertise</b> on all checks to keep your balance, such as balancing on a ledge, to stay upright on a ship or even to keep you footing within a grease spell.
     <details>
-      <summary>Beam walking (trait)</summary>
+      <summary>Beam walking (<b>trait</b>)</summary>
       You are comfortable on narrow beams or ledges, as long as they are at least 4 in. wide.
 You are able to disregard any distance, even a thousand feet, that may threaten beneath your footing.
 Furthermore, you are able to sit comfortably, rest and eat on such a ledge.
     </details>
     <details>
-      <summary>Log Riding (trait)</summary>
+      <summary>Log Riding (<b>trait</b>)</summary>
       Enables sure-footedness when clambering across loose logs moving upon a rivercourse; requires a peavey, a short hooked pike.
     </details>
     <details>
-      <summary>Tightrope walking (trait)</summary>
+      <summary>Tightrope walking (<b>trait</b>)</summary>
       You are skilled at walking along a thin wire or rope, allowing you to walk at full speed.
     </details>
   </details>
   <details>
     <summary>Tumbling</summary>
     The acrobatic skill of doing rolls, twists, somersaults and other rotational activities using the whole body.
-This skill grants Expertise on such checks, as well as the following benefits:
+This skill grants <b>Expertise</b> on such checks, as well as the following benefits:
       <ul><li>When prone, standing up uses only 5 ft of your movement.</li>
       <li>If you spend 1 minute stretching and limbering up, you gain advantage on one Strength check.</li>
       <li>You may safely fall a number of feet equal to your Dexterity modifier x5.</li>